 Figure 4 below shows that the number of working aged people in the DC area plateaued between 1998 and 2022 which helps to explain the poor overall growth.
-On the other hand, the number of working aged people continued to grow in the BCP area until 2016 after which the number of workers also appears to plateau.
+The number of working aged people continued to grow in the BCP area until 2016 after which the number also appears to plateau.
 This is consistent with the pattern of GVA growth shown in Figure 3.